Falazi/Lili/README.md

 # Lili
-Lili is a javascript library that makes dom manipulation easy
+Lili (pronounced lee-lee) is a javascript library that makes dom manipulation easy

 It features many useful functions, such as `select()`, which is syntactic sugar for `document.querySelector()`.